gfodor/kafka-altspacevr-talk/README.md

 ### Step 6: Have fun!

 While in AltspaceVR, just use pinch-to-zoom to move around.
 You can touch drag to look around or rotate your phone.

+This repository contains the material for the talk "Hanging Out With Your Past Self In VR: Time-Shifted Avatar Replication Using Kafka Streams" presented at Kafka Summit 2017 NYC.

+**Want to come work on this stuff?
+E-mail your resume and cover letter (with the subject "Kafka Summit") to greg@altvr.com**